How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 - Following all health and safety regulations

-Lash artists need to have a strong understanding of the anatomy of the eye and the proper application techniques to provide a safe and professional service.
+Lash artists are using semi-critical tools in close proximity to the eyes of clients.
+They need a strong understanding of the anatomy of the eye and the proper application techniques to provide a safe and professional service.

-Certified lash artists should be able to provide you with their certificate as well as the name and contact information of the institution where they were certified.
+Simply ask to see their certificate.
+Certified lash artists should be able to provide you with their certificates as well as the name and contact information of the institution where they were certified.

 - Before and after photos of their work.
 Certified lash artists will usually have a portfolio that they can show you upon request.